Jeep Grand Cherokee Screen Delamination: How to Fix It?

 What Causes Jeep Grand Cherokee Screen Delamination?

 However, you can be assured that this problem is less severe than the navigation screen turning black.
+Besides, you can get the delaminated screens replaced from warranty or extended warranty.

 Again, the glue is not there only to connect the main screen to the digitizer.
 It also acts as a thermal protector for the main screen.
 Using glue in the middle, the main screen doesn’t get heated due to external influences like weather or hand temperature.